CTurt/dsgmLib/README.md

 ===============================
 dsgmLib is an object-orientated C library for Nintendo DS game development.
 Although it's designed specifically for [DS Game Maker](https://github.com/DSGameMaker/dsgmApp) (which generates dsgmLib code files), it's ideal for general Nintendo DS homebrew games as well.

-In particular dsgmLib is a successor to [PAlib](http://sourceforge.net/projects/pands/) and an alternative to [NightFox’s Lib](http://www.nightfoxandco.com/index.php/main-en/coding/nfl-en/).
+In particular, dsgmLib is a successor to [PAlib](http://sourceforge.net/projects/pands/) and an alternative to [NightFox’s Lib](http://www.nightfoxandco.com/index.php/main-en/coding/nfl-en/).

 ### What it does